 I am a big fan of all the Muir Glen organic tomatoes.
 I went with the fire-roasted diced tomatoes for this chili.
 These tomatoes are low on salt and sugar.
 I like to go with low-sodium canned ingredients and add my own salt to taste.
 Muir Glen tomatoes also do not contain any added sugars.
 There are 3g of natural sugars per half-cup serving.
 You can go ahead and click the image below to stock up on these awesome tomatoes on Amazon.

-I am really pleased with how this recipe turned out and I am sharing with you in hopes that you will give this paleo chili a whirl!
+I am really pleased with how this paleo bison chili recipe turned out and I am sharing with you in hopes that you will give this paleo chili a whirl!
 Release your primal instinct and dig right in with your spoon!
 The recipe is provided below, just scroll down and scope it out.
 If you do decide to make it I would love to hear your thoughts on it.

 Have you ever tried bison?
 Leave me a comment and let me know!
+Will you be giving this paleo bison chili recipe a whirl?
+I would love to hear from you!

 DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS.
 I DO RECEIVE A SMALL COMMISSION IF ITEMS ARE PURCHASED THROUGH THESE LINKS.
 THIS HELPS MAKE FOR A BETTER BLOG EXPERIENCE FOR ALL OF MY READERS.
 ALL PROCEEDS GO TOWARDS MAKING IMPROVEMENTS ON THIS BLOG.